ARTWORK > HOW TO PEER THROUGH A WORMHOLE

 An ongoing inquiry

-In 2014 I first visited the Biblioteca Francisco de Burgoa in Oaxaca, Mexico.
+In 2014, I first visited the Biblioteca Francisco de Burgoa in Oaxaca, Mexico.
 The library preserves premodern texts, many of which, because of their provenance, happen to be marked by wormholes from ancient larval incursions.
 Instead of seeing the books as damaged, these books with their wormholes are compelling facts of matter: everything transforms.
 My first visit to the Burgoa Library resulted in the artist’s book exhibition in 2015: Materias: Matter and Subject Matter.
-Here is a link to a catalogue of that project.
+A catalogue of that project can be accessed here.